porzell/ptest-c/README.md

 ## Planned Features
 I plan on adding new features to PTest-C as I go along.
 Right now it is quite small, however, it seems to be easier and more intuitive to use than a lot of other testing suites I've seen out there for C.

-Currently, I will work on making PTest-C able to support multi-threaded testing.
+I am also considering work to make PTest-C able to support multi-threaded testing.
 This shouldn't be difficult, but in the interest of getting something up, I neglected to include this at the moment.

+Currently, I'm hoping to be able to add stack trace support for MSVC/Windows.

 ## License
 PicoTest is licensed under the Apache License, so it's easy to integrate into any project, big or small.